JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v0.0.85
+* Changed member moment diagrams to no longer include P-little-delta effects in non-P-Delta analyses.
+This leads to consistent moment diagrams across members for simple analysis methods.
+Before, even when P-Delta effects weren't being calculated, P-little-delta effects were included in member moment diagrams, leading to member moment diagrams that didn't quite match up across joints on non-P-Delta models with significant P-Delta effects.

 v0.0.83 & v0.0.84
 * Fixed a bug in P-Delta analysis member moment calculations.
 Global results were correct, but member internal moments were neglecting the P-little delta effect.
 The result was correct moments at nodal locations, but incorrect results in between.
 This issue has been resolved.